Skip to main content

 © Anne Frank Zentrum Berlin, Foto: Mandy Kloetzer

-With the help of interactive stations, you can learn everything about the life story of Anne Frank, her family and her friends.
+With the help of interactive stations, you can learn all about the life story of Anne Frank, her family and her friends.
 Frequently asked questions are answered right at the entrance to the exhibition.
-The museum sees itself as a place of learning about the history of National Socialism.
-In addition, there is an exhibition section that establishes a connection between Anne Frank's life story and the present.
-Because dealing with Anne Frank's biography is a way of coming to terms with the Holocaust, understanding the present and thinking about the future.
+The museum sees itself as a place of learning about the sinister period of National Socialism.
+There is also a section of the exhibition that establishes a link between Anne Frank's life story and the present day.
+After all, studying Anne Frank's biography is a way of coming to terms with the Holocaust, understanding the present and thinking about the future.
 Visitors can help shape this section of the exhibition: There are numerous panels with exciting detailed information.

 Children's World at the Jewish Museum Berlin